XCrimsona/Mindcanvas-Cloud/README.md

 <p>PORT=5176</p>
 </code></pre>

 ### Under the server directory you create a .env file, copy the below safe code snippet and paste it into the file.
+This is what determines whether you run locally or in the cloud. production will use the cloud link but that is not recommended for your data's security.
 <pre><code>
  <p>NODE_ENV=development</p>
 </code></pre>